-These are the 5 most date-able guys on TV
+The Best TV Boyfriends – These are the 5 most date-able guys from your favorite shows

 Movies, especially of the romantic comedy variety, create this picture-perfect idea of relationships that, let’s face it, isn’t realistic.
 But TV shows can do the same thing.
 Sometimes, to an even greater extent as we see a longer sample of this screen-embellished relationship.
 Still, it can be fun to think about finding someone who fits the mold created by screenwriters.

 With that in mind, here are my top 5 picks for the TV characters that would make the BEST boyfriends (or husbands).
 As Elaine would say, the guys that would be deemed “sponge-worthy.”

 1. Phil Dunphy – Modern Family

 First up, we have Phil Dunphy from Modern Family.
 Phil is a fantastic husband to Claire and a great father to their three kids.

 As a dad, he’s the fun, laid-back, and easy-going counterpart to Claire’s uptight mothering.
 He’s the kind of dad with an endless supply of dad-jokes and an adorably dorky demeanor.
 He’s sweet and good-natured, but protective and able to be stern when necessary.
 Basically, the epitome of dad-goals.

 As a husband, he’s equally wonderful.
 He’s always supportive of Claire and takes the time to try and keep the romance alive in their marriage.
 Not to mention the fact that he’s affectionate and playful and it’s this goofy, fun-loving spirit that makes him the perfect match for the more neurotic Claire.

 Next up we have Mike Hannigan, also known as Crap Bag to fans of the show.
 Though not one of the main characters on Friends, Mike is the one that stands out the most in terms of dateability.